Birdwatching in Uganda - Africa's Nr 1 Birding Destination

 Birdwatching in Uganda - Species of note

 Uganda has only 2 endemic birds, the Fox Weaver and the Stuhlmann’s double-collared sunbird.
-However, 23 Albertine endemics that are difficult or impossible to watch elsewhere are very easily seen in Uganda.
-Mega-ticks include Shoebill Stork, Rwenzori and Great Blue Turaco, Karamoja Apalis, Nahan’s Francolin, Green-breasted Pitta, African Finfoot, Red-throated alethe and African Green Broadbill.
-The resplendent Uganda Crane is a common sight across the country, and in the remote northeast Ostriches, the world’s largest birds can be watched in the wild.
+However, 23 Albertine endemics can be seen in Uganda.
+Sightings in Uganda include Shoebill Stork, Rwenzori and Great Blue Turaco, Karamoja Apalis, Nahan’s Francolin, Green-breasted Pitta, African Finfoot, African Green Broadbill, Grey Crowned Crane as well as Ostriches!

 Uganda has over 30 developed IBA’s and the local birding community continues to identify new ones across the country.
 The most memorable may be Bwindi, which was voted ‘Africa’s top birding site’ in 2014.
 But just as impressive are the ‘Royal Mile’ in Murchison, and Queen Elizabeth National Park that is home to over 600 species – the largest concentration of any park in Uganda.
 Uganda’s open fresh waters and 30,000 sq. kms of wetland are home to hundreds of birds including very rare species, as are the widespread forest reserves, both montane and rainforest.